 Caron Latte Cakes are labelled as a “Bulky Weight 5” yarn, but I think they are better classified as a thick Medium 4 Worsted Weight Yarn.
 So if you don’t have any Caron Latte Cakes on hand, you can use any thick medium 4 worsted weight yarn as a substitute.

-A 9.0mm crochet hook works great with the Caron Latte Cakes because the faux fur fills in any gaps created between the stitches.
-However, if you’re working with a medium 4 worsted weight yarn, and you find that the hook is creating too much space between the stitches, consider working with a 6.0mm – 8.0mm crochet hook.
+An 8.0mm crochet hook works great with the Caron Latte Cakes because the faux fur fills in any gaps created between the stitches.
+However, if you’re working with a medium 4 worsted weight yarn, and you find that the hook is creating too much space between the stitches, consider working with a 6.0mm – 7.0mm crochet hook.

 Pros and Cons of Caron Latte Cakes: